dynod/devenv/doc/setup.md

 This target handle the necessary **`repo sync`** command to trigger source code synchronization.
 It also prepare local branch for all projects in the workspace.

+## Prepare development environment

+According to the kind of project and to the desired features, several tasks are available for development environment setup.

+### Development environment settings

+Each project can define its own development environment settings.
+These settings are stored in the **.devenv** folder under the project root.

+### Python projects

+Python projects are identified by providing a **python** folder in their settings folder.
+The following setup targets are available for python projects.

+#### Virtual environment - "venv"

+Python virtual environment can be setup by using the **venv** target.
+By the way, this target is also part of the all in one **setup**.

+The virtual environment is built from a list of requirements, stored in the **PYTHON_VENV_REQUIREMENTS** variable.
+This variable is initially populated with the shared requirements, and can be then appended by project Makefile with their own requirement files.

+The Python executable used to setup the virtual environment is configured in the **PYTHON_FOR_VENV** variable (default value is *python3*).
+It can be configured to something else by any project.